In the beginning was the deed. –Goethe Faust

 In his 1955 Harvard lectures, published posthumously in 1962 as How to do Things With Words, J. L. Austin outlined the basic tenets of speech-act theory in its contemporary form, offering a tentative but perhaps necessary distinction between the “constative” and “performative” functions of language.
 While the constative utterance offers a statement that describes or articulates “what is,” the performative utterance produces, transforms, institutes.
 Austin for the most part located performative language within the realm of intentional consciousness and limited his analyses to instances of “relative purity,” excluding citations of performative speech (e.g., those by “an actor in a play”)—a position Derrida famously deconstructs.
 Nonetheless, Austin’s lectures demonstrated that performative utterances collapse the distinction between saying and doing, severely problematizing the conception of language as a transcendental structure of meaning (what Saussure calls langue).
 Again.
 What currently goes by the name speech-act theory, in other words, can be understood as the latest articulation in a centuries old debate between philosophy and rhetoric.
 What’s in question, to paraphrase Nietzsche, is whether there is any (transcendental) being behind concrete acts of saying (what Saussure calls parole).
 Whereas John Searle attempts in Speech Actsto systematize Austin’s subversive insights within a logical framework, arguing that “an adequate study of speech acts is a study of langue,” many of the most influential contemporary thinkers have resisted this effort, situating Austin’s lectures on the side of (sophistic) rhetoric, as a re-affirmation of the awesome and undeniable positing power of language (as parole or, perhaps, simply as “trace”).

 However, human speech acts are not the only instantiations of performativity relevant to rhetorical studies, and we will be at least as interested in operations of “the performative” that are neither linguistic nor strictly human.
-We will first zero in on rhetoric’s substantializing effects, on its capacity for concrete manifestation via, for example, hate speech, (psycho)analytic speech, poetic speech, and political speech.
-We won’t attempt any sort of comprehensive approach but will instead begin with a quick bounce into Gorgias and Plato, leap ahead to Austin and his contemporary interlocutors, and then spread out into linguistic avenues not so explicitly associated with speech-act theory.
+We will first zero in on rhetoric’s substantializing effects, on its capacity for concrete manifestation via, for example, hate speech, (psycho)analytic speech, and political speech.
+We won’t attempt a comprehensive approach but will instead start with a quick bounce into Gorgias and Plato, leap ahead to Austin and his contemporary interlocutors, and then spread out into linguistic avenues not so explicitly associated with speech-act theory proper.
 Freud, for example, had his own theory of performative linguistics, as did Althusser.
-We will end, though, on the question of the eventness of the performative “event” as Austin defined it, and we will contemplate what Derrida describes as a sort of “performative powerlessness” that would be the condition for linguistics, a kind of quasi-transcendental rhetoricity, then, the ontologizing (materializing) effects of which go all the way down.
+And we will close with an investigation into a pre-performative and anahuman rhetorical force (not a “power”) that exceeds and is the condition for linguistics, a kind of quasi-transcendental rhetoricity, then, the ontologizing (materializing) effects of which go all the way down.